leal32b/template-npmjs/README.md

 - [Circleci](https://circleci.com) account

 ## Project config
-- Replace the string `template-npmjs` in the entire repository, with your lib name
+- Replace the string `template-npmjs` in the entire repository, with your lib name (verify in npmjs.com if it's available)
 - Replace the string `github.com/leal32b` in package.json with `github.com/<your_github_username>`
+- Update package.json with appropriate keywords
-- Section `Example usage` of this README needs to be updated according to the new functionalities
+- The section `Example usage` of this README needs to be updated according to the new functionalities
 - Change version on package.json/package-lock.json to `0.0.0`
 - Run `npm ci` to install the initial dependencies
-- Commit and push the changes
+- Commit changes (suggestion: `git commit -m 'chore: initial commit'`)
+- Push changes

 ## Npmjs config
 - Click on your profile picture and then "Access Tokens"